 Use Affirmations as Passwords

-Reinforce Your Self-Worth and Self-Esteem Every Time You Type a Password
+Reinforce Your Self-Worth and Esteem Every Time You Use a Password

 The affirmation is a powerful tool that you can use to reinforce your own best feelings about yourself.
-With positive words of encouragement ringing in your ears all day long every day, how can your psyche not experience a serious positive reaction?
+With positive words of encouragement ringing in your ears all day long every day, how can your psyche not experience a serious positive reaction, a boost when you feel you are your best self?

 On the flip side, a work colleague uses the word, donkey, as his password.
 Imagine that!
 He types donkey over and over again all day long.
 Unless he really loves his pet donkey, that's not likely to make his day brighter.
-Another colleague uses buffalo, not as bad, but certainly not an affirmation.
+Another colleague uses buffalo, not as bad, but certainly not an affirmation of his worth and abilities.

 How affirming!
 Other colleagues use family member and pet names.
-Once again, that's not as bad as donkey, but the password's usefulness in stroking the positive feeling of self-worth likely depends on the mood of the relationship.
-Plus, those are easy passwords to identify and steal.
+Once again, that's not as bad as a donkey, but the password's usefulness in stroking the positive feeling of self-worth likely depends on the mood of the relationship.
+Plus, those are easy passwords to identify and steal if someone wants to steal your private information.

 Positively Affirm Your Value with an Affirmation as Your Password

-A recommended policy has always been to use a phrase that positively affirms personal value, worth, and competence.
+A recommended policy has always been to use a phrase that positively affirms your personal value, worth, and competence.
 If you have to type the password over and over, why not use a word or phrase that builds your self-esteem and positive morale up?
-This affirmative phrase won't be any easier to identify than the often-used random numbers and letters.
+This affirmative phrase won't be any easier to identify than the often-used random numbers and letters employees use for passwords.

 Examples of positive affirmations as passwords (without the spaces and punctuation, of course) include: